evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 ## Infotainment

 You can choose between two sound systems on the HiPhi Y Performance.
-With the SONIC LINE SYSTEM, you get nine speakers with a max system output of 600 watts.
-With the SONIC PRO SYSTEM, you get 17 speakers with a max system output of 600 watts.
+With the SONIC LINE SYSTEM, you get 14 speakers with a max system output of 600 watts.
+With the SONIC PRO SYSTEM, you get 25 speakers with a max system output of 600 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.

-The model has 3 USB-C connections as standard.
-The model has 3 USB-A connections as standard.
+The model has 4 USB-C connections as standard.
 ## Lights

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.